actoron/jadex/docs/mkdocs-ng/docs/tutorials/quickstart-bdi/02 Goals and Plans.md

 ## Exercise A1: A Goal and a Plan

 Now we want to make the agent do something useful like performing patrol rounds.
-Create a copy of the `SimpleCleanerAgent.java` and name it `SimpleCleanerAgentA0.java` to keep the result of the last exercise for future reference.
+Create a copy of the `CleanerBDIAgent.java` and name it `CleanerBDIAgentA0.java` to keep the result of the last exercise for future reference.
 Do this from now on after every completed exercise such that you can go back to a previous solution in case you messed up.
-This way you can keep editing the `SimpleCleanerAgent.java`, but you won't lose any previously working version.
+This way you can keep editing the `CleanerBDIAgent.java`, but you won't lose any previously working version.

 Now add a goal and a plan specification to the agent as shown below: